vierja/mercadolibre.github.com/_posts/events/2013-03-27-hackathon-winners.markdown

         </div>

     <p class='footer-event' style="text-align: justify">
-    Congrats to all winners and all participants that have engaged at the first edition od Hackathon MercadoLibre.
+    Congrats to all winners and all participants that have engaged at the first edition of Hackathon MercadoLibre.
 We're so excited for next edition!
     </p>
   </div>
   <div class="box-event">